Is Santa Rosa Beach, Florida a Good Place to Buy Real Estate?

 Santa Rosa Beach is not one uniform market.
 A condo in Gulf Place is different from a condo near Blue Mountain Beach.
 A property near Grayton Beach may appeal to a different buyer than one closer to Seaside, WaterColor, or Dune Allen.

 The surrounding lifestyle also matters.
 Santa Rosa Beach has access to outdoor recreation, biking, dining, art, and coastal nature.
-South Walton is known for its 18.6-mile Timpoochee Trail, which runs along Scenic Highway 30A and is a major feature for biking and exploring the area.
+South Walton is known for the Timpoochee Trail, a paved trail that runs along Scenic Highway 30A and is a major feature for biking and exploring the area.

 Walton County is also known for its rare coastal dune lakes.
-Walton County states that it has 15 named coastal dune lakes along 26 miles of coastline, and Florida State Parks notes that Grayton Beach State Park includes Alligator Lake, Little Redfish Lake, and Western Lake.
+Walton County states that it has 15 named coastal dune lakes along 26 miles of coastline, making this one of the most unique coastal environments in Florida.

 These local features can affect buyer demand, rental appeal, and long-term desirability.